-Described by The Sunday Times University Guide 2013 as “one of the first to embrace a truly international approach to higher education”, The University of Nottingham is recognised globally for groundbreaking research and teaching excellence, and is a founder member of the Russell Group, a group of leading UK universities committed to maintaining the very best research and teaching.
+Described by The Sunday Times University Guide 2014 as “one of the first to embrace a truly international approach to higher education”, The University of Nottingham is recognised globally for ground-breaking research and teaching excellence, and is a founder member of the Russell Group, a group of leading UK universities committed to maintaining the very best research and teaching.

-With over 42,000 students studying across campuses in China, Malaysia and the UK, The University of Nottingham is a truly international institution.
-The award-winning UK campuses in and around Nottingham form a community of over 34,000 students from more than 150 countries.
-University Park is widely regarded as one of the most attractive campuses in the country, while Jubilee Campus and Sutton Bonington Campus are also home to state-of-the-art teaching and learning facilities and innovative research.
+With over 43,000 students studying across campuses in China, Malaysia and the UK, The University of Nottingham is a truly international institution.
+Our award-winning UK campuses in and around Nottingham form a community of over 33,000 students from more than 150 countries.
+University Park Campus is widely regarded as one of the most attractive campuses in the country, while Jubilee Campus and Sutton Bonington Campus are also home to state-of-the-art teaching and learning facilities and innovative research.

-Located in the heart of England, Nottingham is a vibrant and versatile city, rich with heritage and culture, ranging from the legends of Robin Hood to the city’s many modern sporting venues and theatres.
-Nottingham is rated as one of the UK’s best shopping destinations, and is less than two hours travel from London, with excellent transport links to the capital and the rest of the UK.
+Located in the heart of England, Nottingham is a vibrant city, rich with heritage and culture, ranging from the legends of Robin Hood to the city’s many modern sporting venues and theatres.
+Nottingham is rated as one of the UK’s best shopping destinations, and is less than two hours’ travel from London, with excellent transport links to the capital and the rest of the UK.

 For details of postgraduate courses and research programmes at The University of Nottingham, please consult the postgraduate prospectus: www.nottingham.ac.uk/pgstudy